IT COULDN'T HAPPEN TO ME

 I went to that domestic violence center I'd passed so many times, and found loving support.
 The women there really helped me realize emotional battering is as bad as any other kind.
 I wish the courts and our society would recognize that emotional and psychological abuse leaves scars which, although you can't see them, are just as terrible and deep.

 Here's what I know: I'm strong and independent.
-I have wonderful friends and family, and a life and career I love.
+I have wonderful friends and family, including his ex, and a life and career I love.
 Domestic violence can happen to anyone.
 To learn more about that, and to get help, I recommend reading Patricia Evans's powerful book The Verbally Abusive Relationship, and to visit websites such as The National Coalition for Domestic Violence and the National Domestic Violence Hotline.

 My own linked novels, Summer's Child and Summer of Roses, as well as Stone Heart, The Perfect Summer, and Little Night deal with domestic abuse.
 I am proud to be involved with the Domestic Violence Clinic at Georgetown University Law Center, headed up by Deborah Epstein.
 Law professors and students advocate for victims of abuse in Washington, DC.
 They take their cases to court and fight for them.
 Their work is extraordinary.